danjavv/SEBI-Circular-Indexer/README.md

+# SEBI Circular Knowledge Graph

+## Demo

 Demo Link - https://www.loom.com/share/dab4ceaf1c23481fb7a73dc1fd1f5e90

+## Overview

 Presently, the demo is running on 50 circulars from page 1 and 2 of the sebi circulars website to simplify the model.
 It could as well run on all circulars, around 2000 of them, but it would take too much time.
-I have used LLM APIs for the task - Anthropic Claude API KEY, like analyzing the scanned text of a PDF, extracting relevant information from the circulars, like references, title, data etc.
+I have used LLM APIs for the task - Anthropic Claude API KEY, for analyzing the scanned text of a PDF, extracting relevant information from the circulars, like references, title, data etc.

-Tools used - No LLM APIs were used.
-The solution is entirely rule-based using:
+## Tools Used

   - PyPDF2 - PDF text extraction
   - Selenium + BeautifulSoup - Web scraping from SEBI website